 Key actions: Clears Heat and Fire.
 Promotes urination.
 Unblocks painful urinary dribbling.

-Ba Zheng San is a 9-ingredient Chinese Medicine formula with Chinese Pink Herbs (Qu Mai) and Knotgrass (Bian Xu) as principal ingredients.
+Ba Zheng San is a 9-ingredient Chinese Medicine formula.
 Invented in 1107 AD, it belongs to the category of formulas that clear Heat and expel dampness.

 Source date: 1481 AD